ox-runtime/ox/README.md

 The build will be produced in `./build/bin/`.

+### Working with local checkouts
-By default, the top-level CMake build fetches those repos with `FetchContent`.
+By default, the top-level CMake build fetches the sub-project repos with `FetchContent`.
 To work against local repo clones instead, pass any of these build-time flags:

 - `OX_RUNTIME_REPO`
 - `OX_IPC_PROXY_REPO`